-Utility bills must be in the name of the applicant and the service address must match the address on the application.
+Utility bills must be in the applicant's name and the service address must match the address on the application.
 The program will not assist with utility deposits.
 Applications must be received at least five (5) business days before the disconnect date.
 For more information please read the full policy.

 If you have any information about possible fraud, waste or the misuse of LIHEAP funds, please help us eliminate it by calling Health and Human Services Fraud Alert hotline 1-800-477-8477 or via their website or mail: